HOLY-GOD/Project1/README.md

 # This is my first GitHub repository
-# This is a change made by Eclipse IDE
+# This is a change from Eclipse IDE